1 / 10

 What’s the best Lexus ES model/engine to choose?

-That’s not a lot when compared to the ES’s usual rivals with either petrol or diesel engines.
-So it proves on the road and against the stopwatch, with the ES needing 8.9 seconds to cover the 0-62mph dash, which is around two seconds slower than you’d expect from its direct rivals.
+That’s not a lot when compared to the ES’s usual rivals with the choice of four, six and even eight-cylinder petrol and diesel engines.
+So it proves on the road and against the stopwatch, with the ES needing 8.9 seconds to cover the 0-62mph dash - fine when competing with base model rivals, but not once your move up their ranges.

 With just one powertrain, your big decision is which trim to choose.
-There are three to pick from, comprising ES, F Sport and Takumi.
+There are four to pick from, comprising the base ES, ES Premium Edition, F Sport and Takumi.
 The latter is the most luxurious, while the F Sport has a more dynamic outlook.
 Yet there’s nothing missing from the standard ES, so this is the one we’d head towards.

 What other cars are similar to the Lexus ES?